ArianaPinheiro/arianapinheiro/README.md

 <p align="left" style="font-size: 1.2em; line-height: 1.5;">
 👩‍💻 Programming since "it works on my machine"

-🚀 Currently learning Rust to explore new frontiers in performance and security 🐍 Python: The language that taught me that "import this" can change lives 🎯 Goal: Become a Machine Learning Engineer, combining artificial intelligence with high-performance software 🎲 Fun fact: I prefer calm moments where I can reflect and deeply focus on what I'm doing 🎥 Anime: I'm a fan of anime and enjoy exploring new stories in creative worlds
+🚀 Currently learning Rust to explore new frontiers in performance and security.

+🐍 Python: The language that taught me that "import this" can change lives.

+🎯 Goal: Become a Machine Learning Engineer, combining artificial intelligence with high-performance software.

+🎲 Fun fact: I prefer calm moments where I can reflect and deeply focus on what I'm doing.

+🎥 Anime: I'm a fan of anime and enjoy exploring new stories in creative worlds.
 </p>

 ###